In a nutshell, the new European Copyright Directive is about making copyright fair and sustainable for all.

 The next step starting in October is the trilogue discussion with the European Commission and the Council (member states).

-Together, the three institutions will need to agree on a common text.
+Together, the three institutions now need to agree on a common text.

 These infographics below summarises the text voted at the European Parliament on September 12.